 - 1. In the Configuration Manager, in the Rules Library folder structure, select the folder that contains the project you want to modify. - 2.
-In the pane on the right, select the project that you want to modify.
+In the pane on the right, select the project that you want to modify. - 3.
+On the toolbar, click the Open Project button ...

-The content of the rule project is displayed in the Meridium APM Rules Editor.

-- 4. Modify the code as desired. - 5.
+The content of the rule project is displayed in the Meridium APM Rules Editor. - 4.
+Modify the code as desired. - 5.
 Build the project, and close the Meridium APM Rules Editor.
 If you have not saved the rule code prior to closing the Meridium APM Rules Editor, you will be prompted to do so.